Preventing Insect Stings

-Be cautious when you are outdoors, especially in areas where stinging insects may be present, such as woods, orchards, flower gardens, picnic areas, or near trash containers or old buildings.
+Pay special attention to areas where stinging insects may be present, such as woods, orchards, flower gardens, picnic areas, or near trash containers or old buildings.

-When working around your home, be careful around eaves, attics, window frames, crawl spaces, and vents, where insects may nest.
+- Be careful around eaves, attics, window frames, crawl spaces, and vents, where insects may nest.